SAP-samples/abap-cheat-sheets/README.md

 ## 🎬 Getting Started with the Examples

-The main focus of the ABAP Cheat Sheets is ABAP for Cloud Development.
+The main focus of the ABAP cheat sheets is ABAP for Cloud Development.
 The examples in the *main* branch of the repository are designed to be imported into the SAP BTP ABAP environment.
-For Standard ABAP, you can find examples in the other branches of the repository that you can import into your sandbox SAP system.
+For Standard ABAP, you can find examples in the other branches of the repository (note that except for specific examples, the example code there uses syntax that is also availabe in ABAP for Cloud Development) that you can import into your sandbox SAP system.
 Just select the appropriate version (*v757* stands for ABAP version 7.57).
 Check the information in the following collapsible sections for your system environment and perform the required steps.

 <details>
   <summary>1) General info</summary>